Data-integrated neural networks for solving partial differential equations: Numerical experiments

-In this test, problem (\ref{e2}) is a homogeneous PDE.
-We note that the initial condition provides information about the high-frequency component.
-Therefore, the initial condition is embedded into the high-frequency subnetwork.
-5,000 interior points and 2,000 boundary points are used for network training.
-We use a fully connected neural network with 4 hidden layers as the low-frequency subnetwork, with 48 neurons in each hidden layer.
-Three modules with 48 neurons are used to construct the high-frequency subnetwork.
-For each subnetwork, the $sin(x)$ function served as the activation function.
-The maximum number of iterations is set to 3,000.
+In this test, $1,000$ interior points and $800$ boundary points are used for network training.
+We use a fully connected neural network with $4$ hidden layers as the auxiliary neural network, with $48$ neurons in each hidden layer.
+Four modules with $48$ neurons are used to construct the data integration neural network.
+For each subnetwork, the $tanh(x)$ function served as the activation function.
+The maximum number of iterations is set to $100,000$.

-Figure \ref{E2.1} (A) and (B) show the exact solution and the predicted solution, respectively.
-The numerical results show that FG-PINNs provide an accurate approximation.
-Figure \ref{E2.1} (C) displays the absolute error of FG-PINNs, where the maximum absolute error reaches $O(10^{-3})$.
-Figure \ref{E2.1} (D) displays the relative $L^{2}$ error curve during the training process.
-This curve reveals a key observation: during the initial stages of training, the relative $L^{2}$ error exhibits an extremely rapid decline.
-This phenomenon indicates that FG-PINNs can rapidly approximate the frequency components of the solution.
+Figure \ref{E2.1} (A) shows the absolute error for DataInNet.
+The maximum absolute error and relative $L^{2}$ error are $8.16\times10^{-4}$ and $1.71\times10^{-4}$, respectively.
+Figure \ref{E2.1} (B) shows the prediction for DataInNet.
+Figure \ref{E2.1} (C) and (D) display the absolute error and prediction of PINNs, respectively.
+The numerical results show that DataInNet provides an accurate approximation.
+It should be noted that, compared to PINNs, DataInNet achieves a significantly better approximation at the reentrant corner and yields lower errors.

 We test the performance of the model at different numbers of modules and training points.
-Table \ref{E2:Tab2} provides a detailed comparison.
-The numerical results in Table \ref{E2:Tab2} leads to a clear conclusion: As the number of modules used to build the high-frequency subnetwork increases and the number of sample points used for training grows, the accuracy of the approximated solution obtained by FG-PINNs continues to improve significantly.
-This fully demonstrates that performance of FG-PINNs can be effectively improved by increasing the complexity of the model and the number of training points.
+Table \ref{E2:Tab1} provides a detailed comparison.
+The numerical results in Table \ref{E2:Tab1} lead to a clear conclusion: As the number of modules used to build the data integration neural network increases and the number of sample points used for training grows, the accuracy of the approximated solution obtained by DataInNet continues to improve significantly.
+Table \ref{E2:Tab2} provides a detailed performance comparison of different activation functions under the same experimental configuration.